Figurative Structures

 The Algorithmic Body

-These seven series, developed across twenty-five years, document a sustained inquiry: how opposing forces organize into stable form.
-What begins as geometric analysis concludes not with answers but with multiple investigative paths—each exploring equilibrium under different conditions.
+These seven series, developed across twenty-five years, document a sustained inquiry: how complementary opposites organize into stable form.
+What begins as geometric analysis concludes with a demonstrated principle tested across multiple investigative paths—each exploring equilibrium under different conditions.
 The body emerges not as biological constant but as dynamic principle, capable of formal transformation, psychological integration, and algorithmic reimagining.